 The conversation focused on the 2020 Census and addressed the importance of counting women and girls to ensure they receive a fair share of political representation.
 You can read more about the Table Talk here.

 WCC Founders’ Day: Frances Perkins Film Screening & Discussion

 WCC Founders’ Day was a celebration of the 100th anniversary of women gaining the right to vote and screen a new film spotlighting Frances Perkins — one of the Women’s City Club of New York’s founding members.

 2020 Women’s March in NYC

-A March to raise awareness about gender equity, to strengthen women’s collective power, and to combat division and hate.
+The March raised awareness about gender equity, to strengthen women’s collective power, and to combat division and hate.